AWS-Samples-GenAI-FSI/amazon-redshift-cross-account-backup/README.md

 ## License

-This library is licensed under the MIT-0 License.
+This library is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.

 ## Support